What is a “Disposition Hearing” in Juvenile Court?

 - In-home probation

 - Secure detention

-When your child has been ensnared in the Montgomery County juvenile system it is important to be aware that the Disposition Hearing is a crucial stage of the juvenile proceeding and one to be taken with the utmost seriousness.
-It is equally important that the parent(s) or guardian(s) enlist the services of a Montgomery County Juvenile lawyer to smooth the path towards the best result for the child.
+When your child has been ensnared in the Montgomery County juvenile system, it’s important to be aware that the Disposition Hearing is a crucial stage of the juvenile proceeding and one to be taken with the utmost seriousness.
+It’s equally important that the parent(s) or guardian(s) enlist the services of a Montgomery County Juvenile lawyer to smooth the path toward the best result for the child.

 If your child is facing criminal charges and is scheduled for a disposition hearing, there’s no time to waste.
 Contact a trusted juvenile defense attorney who can help you through the process.
 Basil D. Beck III has more than 20 years of experience winning cases for juveniles and adults across the state of Pennsylvania.
 He cares about providing a personalized approach to criminal defense and will work tirelessly on your behalf.